Skip to main content

 Be Open to Individual Therapy

-Individual therapy is not just for treatment.
+Individual therapy services are not just for treatment.
 Be open to revisiting a therapist who may already possess insights into the situation.
 Cognitive-behavioral therapy can help change behaviors that may have become a problem.
 If it is not possible to visit a past therapist, a new therapist may see new options and have fresh material to work with.

 As new therapies are developed, it is possible that holistic therapy could be the missing ingredient in your relapse prevention plan.
 Tweaking the relapse prevention plan with a therapist is insightful and adds to a growing self-awareness.
 Building trust in the recovery system may lead you to form new relationships with a mental health professional who is in sync with relapse prevention techniques.